Juan Valdez - Corporate Site

 18

-In 2018, the protagonist was the coffee of the Ocamonte Women Coffee Growers Association ASOMUCAO (Santander).
-For the occasion, the Ocamonte Women Coffee Growers meeting was held in the area, with more than 100 women, not only members of the association but also coffee growers from surrounding areas.
-Workshops on leadership and union strengthening were held, as well as the delivery of fertilizer produced by our organic waste utilization program.
+In 2018, the spotlight was on the coffee produced by the Ocamonte Women Coffee Growers Association (ASOMUCAO) in Santander.
+A regional meeting was held, bringing together more than 100 women — both members of the association and coffee growers from surrounding areas.
+Leadership and organizational strengthening workshops were conducted, and fertilizer produced from our organic waste program was distributed.

 • 20